ROBMYERS1856/University-of-Minnesota-/U of MN CyberSEC - ELK Stack Project/ELK Stack Project.md

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the **yaml** file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above or select portions of the **yaml** file's may be used to install only certain pieces of it.
+Below are links to the files:

   - **ANSIBLE**